Beyond ‘no-poo’ – a hairy (water only) adventure

 - I brush it out with the boar bristle brush, which I clean beforehand (every time!).
 This helps spread the sebum out even more.

-- Warm water rinse to open the hair shaft, while doing scalp massage and allowing the water to get everywhere.
+- Warm water rinse to open the hair shaft, while doing scalp massage.
+Do this for a good 10 minutes.

 - Let dry naturally.
-It tends to get a little wavy.
+It tends to get a little wavy which I LOVE.

 Hey, it’s not for everyone.
 No judgement here.